Rise 360: How to Use Labeled Graphic Blocks

 You can add more markers with one click!

-- Click the image where you want to add a marker and it will automatically appear.
+2. Click the image where you want to add a marker, and it automatically appears.

-- If you don’t like its placement, click and drag the marker to its final location (watch out that you don’t cover up other markers, it makes them hard to click).
+3. If you don’t like its placement, click and drag the marker to its final location (don't cover or overlap other markers, as doing so makes it hard to click them).

-- To delete a marker, mouse-over the entry for the marker you want to delete in the list on the left (it’ll be highlighted on the right), then click the trash icon that appears.
+5. To delete a marker, hover over the entry for the marker you want to delete in the list on the left (it’ll be highlighted on the right), then click the trash icon that appears.

 Step 4: Modify Markers

-There are a lot of ways you can modify your markers, from adding text to importing media.
+There are lots of ways you can modify your markers, from adding text to importing media.

 Add Text